maxmcd/lake/lake.md

-## Laws to question

-- Must run things in sandbox or processes will look at files and break reproducibility
-- Must copy files into sandbox, can't reference local files? (overlay fs?)
-- Build results must go into $out folder (not with makefile pattern, at least with file generation use cases...)
+## Open questions

-How do commands work? how do arguments work?
+- How do commands work? how do arguments work?